Joaov41/Assist/README.md

-- An inline relacement on the source app
+- An inline replacement on the source app
 In this mode, select the conent on and external app, prompt the LLM, and the result will be inline replaced on the external app.